zwopple/PocketSocket/README.md

 It supports both client and server mode and has an identical API for each.

 To create an instance of it you use either `clientDriverWithRequest:` or `serverDriverWithRequest:` in the client mode you are to pass in a `NSURLRequest` that will be sent as a handshake request.
 In server mode you are to pass in the `NSURLRequest` that was the handshake request.
-It is extremely important that the `HTTPBody` in server mode include any extra data past the end of the headers that was already read.

 Beyond that have a look at the `PSWebSocketDriverDelegate` methods and the simple API for interacting with the driver.